spring-attic/spring-cloud-dataflow-prometheus-service-discovery/README.md

 Sample service that uses the SCDF's runtime applications metadata to discover SpringBoot applications to be monitored with Prometheus.

-NOTE: Works only for SCDF local deployer and should be used only for test/demo purposes!
+> Works only for SCDF local deployer and should be used only for test/demo purposes!

 Prometheus Service Discovery for SCSt apps deployed with the Local Deployer.
 It is build on top of the [file_sd_config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Cfile_sd_config%3E) mechanism.